Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Guide to Facilitate Discussions about Youth Cannabis Use in Your Community

 Marijuana — its medical uses, effects and legalization — is a common topic of discussion of late among members of the public and health professionals, and in political circles.
-Click here to access a guide to support discussions developed by the Canadian Center on Substance Abuse.
+This is a guide to support discussions developed by the Canadian Center on Substance Abuse.

 National Alcohol Strategy